Skip to content

 |> decorateStatus

-That style gives each step a reusable name and stays inside the current language surface.
+That style gives each step a reusable name and often reads better in longer pipes.

 Structural patches